executium/trending-historical-cryptocurrency-news/README.md

 ## Introduction

 #### Enrichen and enlighten your Algorithms, AI or websites with supplement historical data.
-All of the latest cryptocurrency news which is trending today with access to historical data.
+All of the latest cryptocurrency and related crypto news which is trending today with access to historical data.
 The API concentrates on providing the following attributes:

 - ID
 - Title